cowrie/cowrie/docs/INSTALL.rst

 **********************************

-The configuration for Cowrie is stored in cowrie.cfg.dist and cowrie.cfg.
+The configuration for Cowrie is stored in cowrie.cfg.dist and cowrie.cfg (Located in cowrie/etc).
 Both files are read on startup, where entries from cowrie.cfg take precedence.
 The .dist file can be overwritten by upgrades, cowrie.cfg will not be touched.
 To run with a standard configuration, there is no need to change anything.
 To enable telnet,